 The Doges were generally, the senior most members elected to rule and would rule for his entire life.
 He stayed in this palace, had his meetings here, passed judgements, imprisoned people – well basically – worked and lived here.
 Today, this palace has been converted into a museum for tourists to visualize the Doge’s life and work.

-Tour of the Doge’s Palace
+History of Doge’s Palace Venice

 Let’s start at the official entrance of the Palace.
 Right on the top, you see a winged lion along with a sculpture of a Doge bowing to it.
 This is to symbolize that the power of state is supreme over that of a single person.
 This entrance is called the Porta della Carta, meaning “Paper Gate” – so called as people with papers or petitions used to queue up here.

 The courtyard itself, is a treasure trove of sculpture.
 Right in the center is a small black fountain, while all around it you can see huge sculptures of various figures from history – including those of Adam and Eve.
-It feels a little over-whelming to be here owing the sheer number and size of these sculptures.
+It feels a little over-whelming to be here owing the sheer number and size of these sculptures

 Giant’s Staircase at Doge’s Palace